 2. Step-by-step Familiarization

-During the final week, continue to follow the Week 2 routine but have your pet enter the crate 15 minutes before you feed him.
+During the final week, continue to follow the "Week 2" routine but have your pet enter the kennel 15 minutes before you feed them.

-3. Associate the Crate with Positive Things
+3. Associate the Kennel with Positive Things

 4. Pad the Crate with Something Familiar